FASH-hub/super-quiiiizzz/readme.md

 ## End of game

-The results page displays the the right and wrong answers.
-In case of wrong answers, the correct answer is displayed aside as correction
+The results page displays the the right and wrong answers In case of wrong answers, the correct answer is displayed aside as correction

 ![results](images/results.png)